bit-js/rautor/README.md

 ### Compiler stack

-This guide will go through the process of building a web standard compliant framework with the compiler stack.
+This guide will go through the process of building a simple server API with the compiler stack.

 To start, import the `request-matcher` and the `compiler` module: